Facing dissent, Syrian exile leader changes tack

 "It is true that we had a weak performance and we admit that, and that is why we are restructuring now and we hope by this we will have a better performance," Ghalioun told Reuters shortly before delegates re-elected him.

-Dropping his past reluctance to support the militarisation of the movement to end four decades of Assad family rule - and breaking with the caution favoured by Western powers - Ghalioun said he now supported arming the rebel Free Syrian Army and voiced impatience with some of the Council's foreign backers.
+Dropping his past reluctance to support the militarization of the movement to end four decades of Assad family rule - and breaking with the caution favored by Western powers - Ghalioun said he now supported arming the rebel Free Syrian Army and voiced impatience with some of the Council's foreign backers.

 "We do not deal weapons but we will make some agreements and some countries promised us that they would provide the Free Syrian Army with weapons," he said.